-Foundational Intermediate Established Advanced Cat View of Risk Completeness Representation of non-nat cat risk in the internal model is materially complete, including risk emanating from prior years.
+Foundational Intermediate Established Advanced Representation of non-nat cat risk in the internal model is materially complete, including risk emanating from prior years.
 'Materiality' of non-nat cat perils is defined and considered.
 Methodology and assumptions meet Solvency II standards.
 Emerging risks are identified and assessed for possible inclusion in the internal model.
 The approach to ensuring completeness is documented.
 There is frequent review of the appropriateness of methodologies, with resulting development.
-Modelling or adjustment takes place using exposure management data for key perils to address internal model completeness, supported by robust justification (including of materiality).
+Modelling or adjustment takes place using EM data for key perils to address internal model completeness, supported by robust justification (including of materiality).
 A comprehensive, forward-looking process is in place to address internal model completeness.
 There is regular review of modelled perils considering changing risk profile, emerging risks and developing issues.

-Adopt a robust risk-based framework for managing changes to cat view of risk and exposure management methodologies.
+INIOUEI USE AITU CAPITAI IITUUEIIITU Simple outputs are used in underwriting, portfolio reporting, and risk transfer decision-making.
+Capital is re-assessed when required.
+Simple event- response plans are in place, including exposure analysis.
+Aggregation risk is considered pre- underwriting for all material exposures and underwriters have a basic understanding of exposure. manageme nt outputs.
+Event-response loss estimates consider model limitations and are compared to view of risk.
+Processes are in place to identify and address inconsistencies across the business.
+Active feedback loops exist between EM, risk appetite and reinsurance strategy.
+The event response plan integrates claims, underwriting and EM.
+Internal model results are reviewed regularly and always when there are changes in risk profile.
+Aggregation risk analysis is integrated with underwriting, portfolio optimisation, business planning and capital-setting.
+Event-response considers uncertainties and a range of outcomes.
+View of risk is consistent and well- integrated; feedback loops apply across all areas and use cases.